Personal profile

 About

-Dr Chircop's principal areas of research are in Canadian maritime law, international maritime law and international law of the sea.
-In particular, his maritime research focuses on the international regulation of shipping in polar regions, especially in the Arctic.
-He is Chair of the Comité Maritime International’s International Working Group on Polar Shipping.
-His previous positions included directorships of the Marine & Environmental Law Institute (MELAW), Marine Affairs Program (MAP), International Ocean Institute (IOI) and the Mediterranean Institute at the University of Malta.
+Dr Chircop's current areas of research are in Canadian maritime law, international maritime law and international law of the sea.
+In particular, his maritime research focuses on autonomous shipping, protecting the marine environment from shipping impacts, decarbonization of shipping, and the international regulation of shipping in polar regions, especially in the Arctic.
+His law of the sea work focuses on the interface between regimes in international law.
+He was Chair of the Comité Maritime International’s International Working Group on Polar Shipping until 2025.
+Dr Chircop was Canada Research Chair (Tier II) in international maritime law and policy until 2022.
+Previous positions included directorships of the Marine & Environmental Law Institute (MELAW), Marine Affairs Program (MAP), International Ocean Institute (IOI) and the Mediterranean Institute at the University of Malta.
 Dr Chircop was also Canadian Chair in Marine Environment Protection at the IMO's World Maritime University in Malmö, Sweden.
 Dr. Chircop has published extensively in Canada and overseas.

 Contact Information